-Here are just some of the 250+ projects we have supported over the years:
+Here are just some of the 270+ projects we have supported over the years:

 College of Medical and Dental Sciences

 College of Social Sciences

-School: School of Biosciences, College of Life and Environmental Sciences
+College of Engineering and Physical Sciences

 Hundreds of students and staff are now benefitting from the Undercroft as it is a more vibrant and active place where students and staff can access study spaces and ICT resources, with dedicated areas for individual study and collaborative learning.